chanzuckerberg/cellxgene-census/docs/cell_census_schema_0.1.0.md

   <tr>
     <td>EFO:0008913</td>
     <td>single-cell RNA sequencing</td>
-    <td>Refers to “TruDrop” from this <a href="https://cellxgene.cziscience.com/collections/a48f5033-3438-4550-8574-cdff3263fdfd">collection</a> which is not included in EFO at the moment.</td>
+    <td>Refers to "TruDrop" from this <a href="https://cellxgene.cziscience.com/collections/a48f5033-3438-4550-8574-cdff3263fdfd">collection</a> which is not included in EFO at the moment.</td>
   </tr>
   <tr>
     <td>EFO:0008919</td>